vefunder/protocol-research-review/articles/stasis_eurs/stasis_eurs.md

 Stasis also claims they have been able to liquidate close to 50% of the bond portfolio in 2022, facing no issues converting bonds into cash.
 These claims have yet to be validated and would warrant further research as Stasis has not confirmed if the bonds were liquidated at or below PAR, therefore realizing the mark-to-market (MTM) losses.

 ## Bond Liquidation Q1 2023

 At the time we began our research, the latest verified report was dated January 5th, 2023.
 On that date there were 50.9M EURS in circulation, roughly 48M backed by holdings in the MFSA bond investment account.
 This put the overall collateralization at just over 100%.
 The following image shows the breakdown as of January 5th:

 ![](https://i.imgur.com/lg5AJC5.png)

-The following report released on March 7th revealed that the entire bond account had been liquidated.
-The circulating supply of EURS had since fallen slightly to 45.55M EURS.
+The latest report released on March 7th revealed that the entire bond account has recently been liquidated.
+The circulating supply of EURS has fallen slightly in the past few months to 45.55M EURS.
 Based on the accounting, the CR appears to be just over 100%.
 What remains unclear is if a cash infusion was required to cover any shortfall from the sale of assets.
 The following is the latest report from March 7th:

 ![image](https://user-images.githubusercontent.com/51072084/223648650-c9a341ce-8b58-4196-8af4-43d0995d6e0c.png)